kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.1337   Powerplant instruments.

-\(a\) *Instruments and instrument lines.* (1) Each powerplant and auxiliary power unit instrument line must meet the requirements of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.993   Fuel system lines and fittings.|§29.993]] and 29.1183.
+\(a\) *Instruments and instrument lines.* (1) Each powerplant and auxiliary power unit instrument line must meet the requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.993   Fuel system lines and fittings.|§§29.993]] and 29.1183.

 \(2\) Each line carrying flammable fluids under pressure must—